Carboniferous Australian Arthropod Trackway with Scurry Marks

 Fossil Site: Jericho Formation, Joe Joe Group, Alpha, Queensland, Australia

-Alphaichnus alphaensis Arthropod TrackwayDescription: This trackway looks like some ascribed to trilobites, but actually may have been made by an arthropod of the family Anaspididae.
-The extant Alphaichnusmembers of this family are endemic to Tasmania, and have been termed “living fossils”.
+Alphaichnus alphaensis Arthropod TrackwayDescription: This trackway grouping look like some ascribed to trilobites, but actually may have been made by an arthropod of the family Anaspididae.
+The extant members of this family are endemic to Tasmania, and Alphaichnushave been termed “living fossils”.
 They are a small (10 mm) freshwater arthropod comprised of 5 species in 3 genera.
 This one is named for the town located near the quarry from which this example was taken.
 The detail is quite good, with the specimen affording a most unique opportunity to own a moment in time frozen for nearly 300 million years.
-Note the scurry marks present as well; perhaps the hapless trackmaker was attempting to elude a predator?
+There is one repaired crack that extends from top to bottom about 50 mm from the right edge.

 Fossils Purchase